Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Evaluation

 \textbf{Adaptive attack.} In adaptive pruning attacks, the adversary identifies parameters that contribute to the classification of \owner's trigger set by leveraging the autoencoder-generated trigger set and then removes those parameters.
 Specifically, the adversary observes the differences between the neuron activations of \wmmodel when $x$ and $x'$ are given.
 Note that the neurons that render different behaviors between these images can be regarded as trigger set-related.
 The adversary thus prunes $p$\% of parameters that showed the greatest differences.
 After pruning, \advmodel becomes non-reactive to \owner's trigger set.
 When pruning parameters, we only considered parameters that belong to the fully connected layers.

 Table~\ref{tab:pruning} presents the trigger set recall of \advmodel after parameter pruning attacks.
 We evaluated the effect of this attack with six different values of $p$: 5, 10, 20, 40, 60, and 80.
 Among the results for the six different $p$ values, we only show the results that reported the lowest trigger set recall with a test accuracy drop of less than 5\%.
 We colored the cells according to the same criteria that we set for Table~\ref{tab:fine-tuning}.
 The left half shows the trigger set recall after the non-adaptive attacks.
-In general, we found that the watermarking schemes are robust against this attack, which accords with the experimental results of previous studies~\cite{zhang:asiaccs:2018, merrer:nca:2019, fan:nips:2019, namba:asiaccs:2019, rouhani:asplos:2019}.
-Four out of 30 target models showed a trigger set recall of less than 80\%; only one model was weak against this attack when we considered 40\% as the minimal recall required to prove ownership.
+In general, we found that the watermarking schemes are robust against this attack, which accords with the experimental results of previous studies~\cite{zhang:asiaccs:2018, merrer:nca:2019, fan:nips:2019, namba:asiaccs:2019, rouhani:asplos:2019, jia:usec:2021}.
+Seven out of \nummodels target models showed a trigger set recall of less than 80\%; only two models were weak against this attack when we considered 40\% as the minimal recall required to prove ownership.

 The right half of the table summarizes the experimental results after the adaptive pruning attacks.
-The adaptive pruning attacks were not as strong as other adaptive attacks; however, the adaptive attack damaged four target models that were robust to the non-adaptive attacks.
-Furthermore, note that the \wmunrelated models tend to demonstrate a significant drop in the trigger set recall, although they experience non-trivial test accuracy drops as well (see Table~\ref{tab:pruning-exp}).
+The adaptive pruning attacks were not as strong as other adaptive attacks; however, the adaptive attack damaged five target models that were robust to the non-adaptive attacks.
+Furthermore, note that the \wmunrelated models tend to demonstrate a significant drop in the trigger set recall, although they experience non-trivial test accuracy drops as well (see Supplemental Material~5~\cite{lee:tdsc-sup:2022}).
 These results suggest the necessity of our adaptive pruning attacks against the existing watermarking algorithms.